 The scrum board is widely applicable and, due to this flexibility, it’s one of the most popular task management boards that exists.
 The most frequent use cases of scrum boards come from software development teams, but the aforementioned popularity and flexibility mean scrum boards can be used by anyone.
 To put it briefly, a scrum board is a dynamic visual representation of your sprint and a tool that helps outline the tasks that are required for success.

 A key part of a scrum board is a retrospective analysis.
-Retrospective boards are used to analyze previous sprints and make improvements going forward and we’ll discuss their role in scrum as we move into the process as a whole.
+Retrospective boards are used to analyze previous sprints and make improvements going forward, and we’ll discuss their role in scrum as we move into the process as a whole.
 If you want to learn more about the scrum-specific values retrospective, check out our article on it here.

 What is the Scrum Process, and how does it apply to the Scrum Board?